Best practices for the automation of integration testing

 On the other hand, if multiple tests open the browser, visit a given page and wait for the page to load, this is a good candidate.
 Another example would be a method to wait for a loader to not be present since this would apply regardless of which page of the application or which test it is.

-11. … But avoid excessive modularising
+11. … but avoid excessive modularising

 While modularising is a good practice, in the case of automation testing, it is also about keeping it simple, maintainable and readable.
 It is all about having the machine do the testing for us that is close enough to human-like behaviour.
-It is totally okay to have tests that simply visit a page, interact with a few elements and assert the expected behavior.
+It is totally okay to have tests that simply visit a page, interact with a few elements and assert the expected behaviour.

 Trying to modularise simple things like interacting with input elements or select dropdowns would not really serve the purpose since different elements on different pages will be selected by different attributes based on what is unique.